-With hundreds of regional center investments, which will lead to a Green Card?
+With hundreds of regional center investments, which will lead to a Green Card and financial success?

 While the Regional Center Program is one way to acquire an EB-5 visa, direct investment is another.
 There are several reasons why investors may find the regional center model makes the EB-5 process easier.

 Direct investment model